Deepen AI - Enterprise

 Users can use the following techniques to visualize the extrinsic parameters.

-Frustum: Users can see the field of view of the image in the LiDAR frame.
+Users can see the image's field of view in the LiDAR frame.
 This uses both the camera matrix and the extrinsic parameters.
 Image axes are also displayed according to the extrinsic parameters.

-LiDAR points in image: Users can see the LiDAR points projected in the camera image using the extrinsic params.
+Users can see the LiDAR points projected in the camera image using extrinsic parameters.

-color points from camera: Users can see the camera color points from the camera in the lidar space using the extrinsic params.
+Users can see the camera's color points in the lidar space using the extrinsic parameters.

-• Show target in LiDAR: Users can see the checkerboard points projected in the LiDAR frame using the extrinsic params.
+Users can see the checkerboard points projected in the LiDAR frame using the extrinsic parameters.

 Image: Target Identification

 The target in the image is filled with points.
-There will not be any overflow or underflow if the target configuration provided by the user is correct.
+If the target configuration the user provides is correct, there will be no overflow or underflow.

 LiDAR: Extracted target:

 This shows the extracted target from the original lidar file.
-This is used for the error stats calculation.
+We use this to calculate the error statistics.
 We compare the extracted target with the projected target.

 Fused Point Cloud: